 What could be more festive than a warming mulled drink?
-Mulled wine and mulled cider are popular at this time of year, but here is our non-alcoholic version.
+Mulled wine and mulled cider are popular at this time of year, but here is our non-alcoholic alternative.
 This Mulled Apple Juice is full of the spices of Christmas and will warm you up after a day of Christmas shopping.
-This spiced apple juice is perfect for serving up at a party!
+This spiced apple juice is the perfect drink for serving up at a party for those that want an alcohol free option.

 Looking for some more Christmas drinks?
 Why not try our Chai Tea Latte, Slow Cooker Mulled Wine or Snowman Hot Chocolate?
 Or take a look at our collection of 25 of the best Christmas Drinks.